 May 18, 2013 for Spring Slabsides Day

-Slabsides opens for guided tours 11am-4pm.
-Speaker Matthew Shipkey presents the shared vision of Scenic Hudson and the John Burroughs Association regarding "The Black Creek/Burroughs Trails Network."
-Matthew reviews the importance of this recreational corridor along Black Creek, and how the John Burroughs Nature Sanctuary is an important component for increasing tourism and ensuring land preservation.
-Bring a picnic lunch, hike, tour, or just relax.
-Light refreshments are served, and as always, there is no fee and no reservations are required.
+Speaker Matthew Shipkey presented the shared vision of Scenic Hudson and the John Burroughs Association regarding "The Black Creek/Burroughs Trails Network."
+Matthew reviewed the importance of this recreational corridor along Black Creek, and how the John Burroughs Nature Sanctuary is an important component for increasing tourism and ensuring land preservation.

 The Grand Opening of New Trails at John Burroughs' Slabsides

-Please join us at noon on Saturday, October, 6, 2012 for the grand opening of new trails at Slabsides and the John Burroughs Nature Sanctuary in West Park, NY.
-Meet at Slabsides (follow the signs west from 9W at Floyd Ackert Road to Burroughs Drive).
-Burroughs' cabin, Slabsides, will be open 11-4pm for tours.
+On Saturday, October, 6, 2012 we celebrated the grand opening of new trails at Slabsides and the John Burroughs Nature Sanctuary in West Park, NY.

-Prior to the ribbon cutting, there will be a brief program at 12 noon featuring Edward Kanze, an accomplished naturalist, Adirondack guide and author of "The World of John Burroughs."
-His talk, titled "Meeting John Burroughs Deep in the Woods," will be the perfect introduction to the new trails.
+Prior to the ribbon cutting, there was be a brief program featuring Edward Kanze, an accomplished naturalist, Adirondack guide and author of "The World of John Burroughs."
+His talk, titled "Meeting John Burroughs Deep in the Woods," was the perfect introduction to the new trails.

 May 19, 2012 for Spring Slabsides Day